 <b>

-case, but it’s probably best to think of this as a kind of error on the
+element.
+It’s probably best to think of this as a

-part of the web developer.
-And just like with implicit tags in Chapter 4, we use a repair mechanism to make sense
+implicit tags in Chapter 4, we need a repair

 browsers, that repair mechanism is called “anonymous

-block boxes” and is more complex than what’s described
+block boxes” and is more complex than what’s described here; see

 So now BlockLayout